-We Process Personal Data to contact you with information regarding Sites, Apps, products, or services that may be of interest to you.
-You may unsubscribe for free at any time.
+We process personal data in order to contact you with information regarding websites, apps, products or services that may be of interest to you.
+You can unsubscribe for free at any time.

-We Process Personal Data to contact you via email, telephone, direct mail or other communication formats to provide you with information regarding Sites, Apps, products, or services that may be of interest to you.
-If we provide Sites, Apps, products, or services to you, we may send information to you regarding our Sites, Apps, products, or services, upcoming promotions and other information that may be of interest to you, using the contact details that you have provided to us, subject always to obtaining your prior opt-in consent to the extent required under applicable law.
+We process personal data for the purpose of contacting you via email, telephone, addressed promotional mailings or other forms of communication to provide you with information regarding websites, apps, products or services that may be of interest to you.
+If we provide websites, apps, products or services to you, we may send you information regarding our websites, apps, products or services, upcoming promotions and other information that may be of interest to you using the contact details that you have provided to us, always subject to your prior opt-in consent, to the extent required by applicable law.

-You may unsubscribe from our promotional email list at any time by simply clicking on the unsubscribe link included in every promotional email we send.
-After you unsubscribe, we will not send you further promotional emails, but in some circumstances we will continue to contact you to the extent necessary for the purposes of any Sites, Apps, products, or services you have requested.
+You can unsubscribe from our promotional email list at any time by simply clicking on the unsubscribe link included in every promotional email we send.
+Once you have unsubscribed, we will not send you any further promotional emails, but in some cases we will continue to contact you as necessary for any websites, apps, products or services you have requested.

-There are several Nobia entities that act as Controllers for the purposes of this Privacy Notice.
+There are several Nobia entities that act as data controllers for the purposes of this Privacy Statement.

-For the purposes of this Notice, the relevant Controllers are:
+For the purposes of this statement, the relevant data controllers:

 Lars Bo Andersen, email@example.com

-- "App" means any application made available by us (including where we make such applications available via third party stores or marketplaces, or by any other means).
+- "App" means any application made available by us (including if we make such applications available through third party stores or marketplaces, or by any other means).

-- “Adequate Jurisdiction” means a jurisdiction that has been formally designated by the European Commission as providing an adequate level of protection for Personal Data.
+- "Jurisdiction with adequate data protection" means a jurisdiction that has been formally designated by the European Commission as providing an adequate level of protection for personal data.

-- "Cookie" means a small file that is placed on your device when you visit a website (including our Sites).
-In this Notice, a reference to a “Cookie” includes analogous technologies such as web beacons and clear GIFs.
+- "Cookie" means a small file that is placed on your device when you visit a website (including our websites).
+In this statement, a reference to a "cookie" includes analogue technologies such as web beacons and clear GIFs.